Creeping Thyme Seeds Thymus serpyllum

 Creeping Thyme is a popular and adaptive dwarf groundcover that is popular for landscape designs.
 Used often as borders on flower beds and in between pavers on walkways, this is a groundcover that can handle moderate foot traffic.

 Creeping Thyme is a perennial herb which will over-winter well in zones 4-9.

-Direct Sow seeds outdoors between May and August when temperatures are consistently in the high 60s or above.
+Direct Sow seeds outdoors when temperatures are consistently in the high 60s or above.
 Division of established plantings can be done in March and April.
 Fall plantings should be avoided to protect against freeze damage.